garylirocks/terraform-demos/load-balancer/README.md

 # use this to test your connectivity to the Internet and get your IP info
 curl --max-time 3 ipinfo.io

-# this should be successful and shows the public IP of the load balancer
+# this should be successful and shows the outbound public IP of the load balancer
-# because of the outbound rule
 ```

 To test load balancing rule: